att-innovate/firework/README.md

 In the remainder of this section, I'll provide an overview of the Protocol Buffer software, walk through an example of message serialization, demonstrate how I used `vim`+`ctags` and `gdb` to identify and understand the source code relevant to *Protocol Buffer serialization*, and discuss how time spent analyzing the `WireFormatLite` and <a href="https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.io.coded_stream#CodedOutputStream">CodedOutputStream</a> classes and their relation to the various message <a href="https://developers.google.com/protocol-buffers/docs/proto3#scalar">field types</a> led to a key realization and simplifcation of the hardware accelerator design.
 I'll conclude this section with a brief discussion about importance of using `perf` at this stage as well, a lesson I learned after-the-fact.

 #### Overview of Protocol Buffers and message serialization
 From the <a href="https://developers.google.com/protocol-buffers/docs/overview">Developer Guide</a>, "Protocol buffers are a flexible, efficient, automated mechanism for *serializing structured data*".
 In the land of Protocol Buffers, structured data (or data structures) are called **messages**.
 Messages consist of a series of key-value pairs called **fields**, similar to <a href="http://www.json.org/">JSON objects</a>.
 Fields can be basic types (e.g., integers, booleans, strings), arrays, or even other embedded messages.
-The idea is that you define the messages you want to use in your application once in a `.proto` file and use the Protocol Buffer compiler (`protoc`) to generate specialized code that implements these messages in the language of your choice (e.g., C++ classes).
+The general idea is that you define the messages you want to use in your application in a `.proto` file and use the Protocol Buffer *compiler* (`protoc`) to generate specialized code that implements these messages in the language of your choice (e.g., C++ classes).
 The compiler-generated code provides accessors for individual fields along with methods that work closely with the Protocol Buffer *runtime library* (`libprotobuf.so.10.0.0`) to serialize/parse entire messages to/from streams or storage containers.
 Protocol Buffers are *extensible* in the sense that you can add new fields to messages without disrupting existing applications that use older formats; this is achieved by marking fields as `optional` rather than `required`.

-For a more complete understanding of what Protocol Buffers are and how they're used, and to learn more about **varint encoding** and how messages are serialized, I recommend going through the following material (which also serves as a prerequisite for the remaining content in this section and subsequent sections in this tutorial):
+For a more complete understanding of what Protocol Buffers are and how they're used, and to learn about **varint encoding** and how messages are serialized, I recommend going through the following material (which also serves as a prerequisite for the remaining content in this section and subsequent sections in this tutorial):
-- <a href="https://developers.google.com/protocol-buffers/">Protocol Buffers</a>: Protocol Buffer home page (start here)
+- <a href="https://developers.google.com/protocol-buffers/">Protocol Buffers</a>: Protocol Buffer home page
 - <a href="https://developers.google.com/protocol-buffers/docs/overview">Developer Guide</a>: a good introduction
 - <a href="https://developers.google.com/protocol-buffers/docs/cpptutorial">Protocol Buffer Basics: C++ </a>: tutorial on using Protocol Buffers in C++ (language used in Firework)
 - <a href="https://developers.google.com/protocol-buffers/docs/encoding">Encoding</a>: describes varint encoding and message serialization

-From the <a href="https://developers.google.com/protocol-buffers/docs/encoding">Encoding</a> page, we learned that field keys are actually composed of two values when the containing message is serialized (i.e., in its binary wire format): a **field number** (or **tag**) and a **wire type**.
+From the <a href="https://developers.google.com/protocol-buffers/docs/encoding">Encoding</a> page, we learned that field keys are composed of two values - a **field number** (or **tag**) and a **wire type** - when the containing message is in its *binary wire format* (i.e., has been serialized).
 A field number is simply the integer assigned to a field of a message as defined in the `.proto` file, and the wire type of a field is determined by its value's type (e.g., int32, fixed64, string, embedded message).
-Wire types provide the information that's needed to determine the size (in bytes) of a field's encoded value.
+Wire types provide information that's needed to determine the size (in bytes) of a field's encoded value.
 A message is serialized by writing its encoded fields sequentially in ascending field number.
 A field is written with its encoded key followed by its encoded value.
-Finally, keys are encoded as varints with the value: `(field number << 3) | wire type`, and the way values are encoded depends on the field's wire type.
-To better understand how messages are serialized, I've provided an example below.
+Finally, keys are encoded as varints with the value: `(field number << 3) | wire type`, and the way a field's value is encoded depends on its wire type.
+To better understand how messages are serialized, I'll walk through an example below.

-Let's use the address book example from the <a href="https://developers.google.com/protocol-buffers/docs/cpptutorial">C++ tutorial</a> to create and serialize, by hand, an `AddressBook` message that contains one `Person` message.
+Let's use the address book example from the <a href="https://developers.google.com/protocol-buffers/docs/cpptutorial">C++ tutorial</a> to serialize, by hand, an `AddressBook` message that contains one `Person` message.
 Our `Person` message has the following fields:

 ```
 name:       Kevin Durant